Using Pay Down Goals

 • Note: The planned monthly payment only needs to be set when you plan to pay a different amount than minimum monthly payment.

-4. Recommended: Toggle Exclude account from debt paydown if you pay off the account monthly (like a credit card you don’t carry a balance on).
+4. Recommended: Toggle Exclude account from pay down projection if you pay off the account monthly (like a credit card you don’t carry a balance on).
+This will exclude the account from projections and the paydown calculator in Goals > Pay down.

 Tip: These fields are what power your debt-free date and total interest projection.